The Astronomical Clock, a popular tourist attraction, has been restored to its pre-war condition

 Update: the face of the Astronomical Clock was changed in June 2019 due to complaints from astronomers and other scientists that it was inaccurate and the shading made it impossible to read correctly.

-Main image: Unveiling the restored clock on Sept.
+Main image: Unveiling the restored Astronomical Clock on Sept.
 28, 2018.
 All photos by the author.